1iveowl/WebsocketClientLite.PCL/README.md

 ## New in version 7.0
 At writing time, this library has been around for more than 6 years.
 The work represented in this repo was mainly initiated on a desire to learn and play around with the technologies involved.

-Over the years new learning and new insights grew and eventually looking back at the aging code-base became more and more painful, and eventually I decided to redo most of it making version 7 a rewrite of the original code base.
+Over the years new learning and new insights grew and eventually, looking back at the aging code-base, it became more and more obvious that a more fundamental clean-up was overdue.
+Hence, I decided to redo most of what was, give birth to version 7 which more or less became a rewrite of the original code base.

 The version 7 NuGet package includes both a .NET Standard 2.0 package and a .NET Standard 2.1, with e .NET Standard 2.1 package having a few less dependencies.

 ### Introduced with version 7.3

 Version 7.3 introduces a new feature for managing TCP socket.
-In the case were an existing TCP socket is passed using the constructor, it is now possible to transfer ownership of the life-cycle of this TCP scoket.
+Specifically, in the case were an existing TCP socket can now be supplied and passed in using the constructor.

-When transfering the life-cycle ownership of the socket connection, the TCP Socket client will be closed and disposed when the observable WebSocket is disposed.
+It is now also possible to transfer ownership of the life-cycle of this TCP socket to the library.
+When transferring the life-cycle ownership of the socket connection, the TCP Socket client will be closed and disposed of, when the observable WebSocket is being disposed.

 To transfer ownership of the life-cycle of the TCP Socket Client set the `hasTranferTcoSocketLifeCycleOwnership` to `true`: